mohnaufalp2000/Bangkit-2021-Capstone-Project-B21-CAP0468/README.md

 We started from designing a UI/UX design using figma.
 After that, we created a new project in Android Studio with project name "Fresco".
 We included many libraries in our project to support our app like firebase library, google ads library, retrofit library, etc. After that, we started to do a layouting with source code from our UI/UX Design Apps.
 After that, we started to make a logic code for our app which it will make the app run properly.
 Start from creating an intent for moving an activity to another activity.
 Next, we created an authorization.
 Authorization is useful login and sign up feature in our app.
 We work together with cloud engineer in our team to make an authorization.

 Last but not least, we started to make image recognition.
 We made an feature which it can make phone capture an image with camera and pick an image from galery, and save it to the layout.
 After that we import a custom model tensorflow lite from the machine learning team.
-We also make a feature for saving the scanned image to the firestore wich is handled by cloud engineer.
+We also make a feature for saving the scanned image to the firestore which is handled by cloud engineer.

 #### Cloud Computing

+Manage GCP billing accounts, top-up the credit that has been given.
+After that we assign android team account manage roles for them on GCP and firebase.
+Create a database in cloud firestore and buckets on cloud storage

 #### Machine Learning